davidedantonio/mon-os/README.md

 # mon-os

-A graphical activity monitor for the command line writter in Node.js
+A graphical activity monitor for the command line written in Node.js

 <img src="images/screenshot.png" />